 These two will have their hands full.

 Last Friday, hacker group REvil executed what some call the “single biggest ransomware attack” in history.
-The global attack affected the UK, South Africa, Kenya, Canada, Argentina, New Zealand, Mexico, and more.
+The global attack affected the UK, South Africa, Kenya, Canada, Argentina, New Zealand, and Mexico.

 One of Sweden’s largest grocery store chains, Coop, was forced to close many of its 800 stores for over three days.

 Neuberger urged all U.S. victims to report to the FBI.

 What Can You Do to Protect Against Hackers?

 The government can’t protect everyone against cybercrime.
 They’re still trying to figure out how to protect themselves best.

 Luckily, there are some basic steps that each one of us can take to protect ourselves and our businesses.